 - In educational institutes, students can be motivated by speeches about the benefits of bicycles.

-- Bicycle rally and race can be an important element for this Day.
+- Bicycle rally or race is an important element of this Day.

 - If you are active enough, you can celebrate International World Bicycle Day with a ride in support of bicycles.